 In quantum physics, all particles can be divided into two main categories according to their spin.

-Particles with Half-integer spin are called fermions, those with integer spin are called bosons.
+Particles with half-integer spin are called fermions, those with integer spin are called bosons.

-Only fermions, follow the Pauli exclusion principle:
+Extremely important difference: only fermions, follow the Pauli exclusion principle:

 "No two fermions may occupy the same state".